Agoric/documentation/main/zoe/guide/contracts/pricedCallSpread.md

 on the value of some good at a known future time.
 This video gives a [walkthrough of the implementation](https://youtu.be/m5Pf2d1tHCs?t=3566) of the contract.

 There are two variants of the callSpread.
-This one is fully funded by its creator, who can then sell (or transfer another way) the options to other parties.
-The other is called the [pricedCallSpread](./pricedCallSpread.md).
-It allow the creator to specify the price that two parties will pay, and give them each an invitation to buy a known position at a stated price.
+This one has the creator specify the price that two parties will pay and give them each an invitation to buy a known position at a stated price.
+The other is called the [fundedCallSpread](./fundedCallSpread.md).
+It is fully funded by its creator, who can then sell (or otherwise transfer) the options to other parties.

 The Zoe invitations representing options are produced in pairs.
-In this variant, the creator deposits the entire amount that will be apportioned between the holders of the two positions.
 The individual options are Zoe invitations whose details are inspectable by prospective purchasers.

 These options are settled financially.
 There is no requirement that the original purchaser have ownership of the underlying asset at the start, and the beneficiaries shouldn't expect to take